William Monypenny (American football)

-William Monypenny was an American football and basketball coach and educator.
+William Monypenny was an American college football and college basketball coach and educator.

 Coaching career

 Monypenny was the seventh football coach at the Southwestern College in Winfield, Kansas, serving for 11 seasons, from 1926 to 1936, and compiling a record of 34–51–8.

 Southwestern paid tribute to Monypenny by naming "Monypenny Track" inside Sonner Stadium, considered one of the finest NAIA facilities in the Midwest.
 Monypenny Track has been host to numerous invitational, collegiate championships, and high school championship meets.

 Political involvement

 Monypenny's friendship with Kansas Governor Andrew Frank Schoeppel assisted in the expediting of Veterans benefits for Kansas soldiers returning home after World War II.
 Monypenny and Governor Schoeppel's friendship dated back to when the governor was the head football coach at Fort Hays State University.